5T33Z0/OC-Little-Translated/11_Graphics/iGPU/Framebuffer_Patching/README.md

 	- Add recommended `AAPL,ig-platform-id` to `DeviceProperties`
 	- Add default Connector Data to config.plist
 3. Test if ext.
 Monitor is working
-4. Adjust/modify connector data to optmize handshake
+4. Adjust/modify connector data to optimize handshake
 5. Test again
 6. Repeat steps 4 and 5 until you think it's optimal
 7. Add framebuffer patch to to config.plist on system disk.